g-haine/phraise/docs/_posts/2021-01-21-a-primitive-variable-discrete-exterior-calculus-discretization-of-incompressible-navier-stokes-equations-over-surface-simplicial-meshes.md

 [Pankaj Jagad](authors/pankaj-jagad), [Abdullah Abukhwejah](authors/abdullah-abukhwejah), [Mamdouh Mohamed](authors/mamdouh-mohamed), [Ravi Samtaney](authors/ravi-samtaney)

 ## Abstract
-<jats:p>A conservative primitive variable discrete exterior calculus (DEC) discretization of the Navier–Stokes equations is performed.
+A conservative primitive variable discrete exterior calculus (DEC) discretization of the Navier–Stokes equations is performed.
 An existing DEC method [M. S. Mohamed, A. N. Hirani, and R. Samtaney, “Discrete exterior calculus discretization of incompressible Navier–Stokes equations over surface simplicial meshes,” J. Comput.
 Phys.
 312, 175–191 (2016)] is modified to this end and is extended to include the energy-preserving time integration and the Coriolis force to enhance its applicability to investigate the late-time behavior of flows on rotating surfaces, i.e., that of the planetary flows.
 The simulation experiments show second order accuracy of the scheme for the structured-triangular meshes and first order accuracy for the otherwise unstructured meshes.
 The method exhibits a second order kinetic energy relative error convergence rate with mesh size for inviscid flows.
-The test case of flow on a rotating sphere demonstrates that the method preserves the stationary state and conserves the inviscid invariants over an extended period of time.</jats:p>
+The test case of flow on a rotating sphere demonstrates that the method preserves the stationary state and conserves the inviscid invariants over an extended period of time.

 ## Citation
 - **Journal:** Physics of Fluids